Mohona19/superstore-profitability-dashboard/README.md

 - Key business insights panel

 ## Key Insights
-- Furniture was the weakest category by profit contribution
-- Tables, Bookcases, and Supplies had negative profit margins
-- Profit leakage was concentrated, not uniform across the portfolio
-- Higher discounts were often associated with lower profitability
-- Some sub-categories remained profitable despite higher discounts, suggesting discount sensitivity differs by product group
+- Profitability is highly concentrated — losses are driven by a few sub-categories, not the entire portfolio
+- Tables and Bookcases are structurally unprofitable, indicating pricing or cost issues
+- Discounting has a nonlinear impact — some categories remain profitable at higher discounts while others quickly erode margin
-- A uniform discount strategy is inefficient and should be replaced with more segmented pricing decisions
+- A uniform discount strategy leads to margin leakage and inefficient pricing decisions

 ## Business Recommendations
+- Eliminate or significantly reduce discounting on loss-making sub-categories (Tables, Bookcases)
+- Implement margin-based discount thresholds instead of uniform discounting
-- Reduce or cap discounts for structurally weak sub-categories such as Tables and Bookcases
+- Prioritize sales efforts toward high-margin categories such as Technology and Copiers
-- Reassess pricing and cost structure for consistently unprofitable products
+- Conduct pricing and cost diagnostics for persistently unprofitable products
-- Apply discounting more selectively based on product-level margin sensitivity
-- Focus commercial effort on high-margin categories and sub-categories

 ## SQL Analysis
 Sample SQL questions used in the analysis included: